 The specialized nature of Mr. Byladakere Somashekaraiah’s position on the Compliance Operations team required an expert-level of understanding of Amazon’s proprietary tools and technologies.
 He has fine-tuned his niche perspective in designing and balancing the interplay of multiple highly-technical Amazon proprietary tools.
 It would consume an extensive period of time to train a new hire up to the level of special knowledge Mr. Byladakere Somashekaraiah attained during his tenure at Amazon-INDIA.
 His direct hands-on experience made him a unique and qualified candidate for the offered U.S.-based role.

 Mr. Byladakere Somashekaraiah was identified as a key employee for transfer to the US by virtue of his strong domain knowledge, technical expertise, and excellent performance.
 Mr. Byladakere Somashekaraiah was specifically selected for transfer to the U.S. because of his outstanding performance, has been awarded as evidenced by his numerous promotions during his tenure at Amazon-India.
 He was hired as a Catalog Associate in September 2012.
 Since then, he has been promoted to Subject Matter Expert 1 (October 2013), Subject Matter Expert 2 (April 2015), and Business Analyst (November 2015).
 In 2014, at the annual Global Rewards and Recognition, he was recognized as one of a few employees that went “Above and Beyond” for performing barcode reconciliation for twenty-four (24) vendors.

-Mr. Byladakere Somashekaraiah’s experience abroad at Amazon-India is relevant to his proposed responsibilities for Amazon’s U.S. team.
+Mr. Byladakere Somashekaraiah’s experience abroad at Amazon-India is relevant to his proposed responsibilities to Amazon’s U.S. team.
 He has been identified as a key employee for transfer because he was the first Business Analyst on the COPs team.
 Mr. Byladakere Somashekaraiah will use his specialized knowledge of Amazon’s proprietary tools to drive the majority of business analytics and will support cross-functional teams with data and analyses to drive improvements and new projects.
-It is estimated that hiring someone in the U.S. would take at least twelve to eighteen months to ramp up to fully understand all systems.
-Along with it takes 6 months or more to even hire someone for the role.
+It is estimated that hiring someone in the U.S. would take 6 months or more and at least twelve to eighteen months to ramp up to fully understand all systems.
 This lead time will increase the risk of not having high critical financial reports to Amazon business.
-Hiring someone in the U.S. would take at least twelve to eighteen months to ramp up because a business analyst initially needs to understand all of the Amazon proprietary tools required for projects, which itself takes three to four months to have only an intermediate level of understanding.
-Once a business analyst understands the tools, s/he will need to understand the existing Amazon-wide data tables at a granular level—how the data is stored, how data tables interact with each other, which data represents what.
-S/he will also need to understand the different data sources available like ETLM, Redshift, VIRT Dashboard, RDS, S3, etc. which takes another 4 to 5 months.
-A newly hired business analyst will also need to understand the Advertising process and its complex data tables and data inputs, which is an additional three months of onboarding.
-In addition, one needs to have advance skills in SQL coding, HTML, Excel, VBA, and hands on experience building complex queries, building databases and dashboards, troubleshooting errors and exception handling, and have a deep understanding of the overall Amazon business to presents the data in Amazon standards, which requires twelve to eighteen months to master and be self-sufficient.
+The reason why it takes twelve to eighteen months to ramp up because initially needs to (a) develop understanding of all the Amazon proprietary tools required for projects (3-4 months to get to an intermediate level of understanding), (b) understand the different data sources available like multiple Redshift clusters, VIRT Dashboard, RDS, S3, etc. which takes another 4 to 5 months., (c) then understand the existing Amazon-wide data tables at a granular levelas how the data is stored, how data tables interact with each other, which data represents what (an additional 4-5 months), (d) knowing the sutible methods to apply specific to amazon cluter as per the context (an additional three months).
+In addition, one needs to have advanced skills in SQL coding, HTML, Excel, VBA, and hands on experience building complex queries, building databases and dashboards, troubleshooting errors and exception handling, and have a deep understanding of the overall Amazon business to present the data in Amazon standards, which requires at least twelve to eighteen months to master and be self-sufficient.